 Benevolence Point People

 The purpose of the benevolence point people is to glorify God by following up with benevolence callers trusting the Lord for movement from relief to restoration (2 Corinthians 5:19).
 Contact: Stephen and Christy Straub

 Disaster Relief and Recovery

 The purpose of disaster relief and recovery is to glorify God as we bring the gospel to those hurting from disaster both natural and man-made.
-From a local fire to an international weather event, BCC desires to be a part of bring hope to the hurting.
+From a local fire to an international weather event, BCC desires to be a part of bring hope to the hurting in physical and spiritual ways.
+For more info on BCC's role in local disaster preparation and BCC teams heading out of Central Illinois to aid in relief, go here.
 Contact: Stephen and Christy Straub

 My Sister's House Partnership

 MSH trusts in the sufficiency of God’s Word to provide hope and healing to hurting single women and their children through gospel centered discipleship, community, and care.
 The ministry is located at 511 Walnut St. in Washington.
 For more information, go to mysistershse.org.
 BCC partners by providing counsel, work crews, food/material drives and more.
 Contact Ben Davidson/Mark & Tammy Herrmann